wpeka/wplegalpages/README.md

 ### Privacy Policy ###
 Generate a standard privacy policy to comply with ad networks.
 Required for blogs, businesses and ecommerce websites.

+### Privacy Notice for California Consumer Privacy Act (CCPA) ###
+Generate a standard privacy policy to comply with the new California Consumer Privacy Act (CCPA) and California Online Protection Act (CalOPPA).
+For a customized policy created using a guided wizard, please use the [Pro Version](http://bit.ly/32oibEf).

+### Terms & Conditions ###
+Generate a standard terms & conditions policy page.
+For a customized policy created using a guided wizard, please use the [Pro Version](http://bit.ly/32oibEf).

 ### DMCA Policy ###
 Generate a standard DMCA privacy policy page.
 Required for blogs, businesses and ecommerce websites that provide content sourced from other content producers.